Emotion: Etymology

 Some cross-cultural studies indicate that the categorization of "emotion" and classification of basic emotions such as "anger" and "sadness" are not universal and that the boundaries and domains of these concepts are categorized differently by all cultures.
-However, others argue that there are some universal bases of emotions (see Section 6.1).
+However, others argue that there are some universal bases of emotions.
 In psychiatry and psychology, an inability to express or perceive emotion is sometimes referred to as alexithymia.

 History

 Human nature and the accompanying bodily sensations have always been part of the interests of thinkers and philosophers.
 Far more extensively, this has also been of great interest to both Western and Eastern societies.
 Emotional states have been associated with the divine and with the enlightenment of the human mind and body.
 The ever-changing actions of individuals and their mood variations have been of great importance to most of the Western philosophers (including Aristotle, Plato, Descartes, Aquinas, and Hobbes), leading them to propose extensive theories—often competing theories—that sought to explain emotion and the accompanying motivators of human action, as well as its consequences.

 In the Age of Enlightenment, Scottish thinker David Hume proposed a revolutionary argument that sought to explain the main motivators of human action and conduct.
 He proposed that actions are motivated by "fears, desires, and passions".
 As he wrote in his book A Treatise of Human Nature (1773): "Reason alone can never be a motive to any action of the will… it can never oppose passion in the direction of the will… The reason is, and ought to be, the slave of the passions, and can never pretend to any other office than to serve and obey them".
 With these lines, Hume attempted to explain that reason and further action would be subject to the desires and experience of the self.
 Later thinkers would propose that actions and emotions are deeply interrelated with social, political, historical, and cultural aspects of reality that would also come to be associated with sophisticated neurological and physiological research on the brain and other parts of the physical body.